 Hannelie’s clinical interests include but are not limited to:

 - Developmental Trauma and Attachment issues

 - Adjustment Disorders

 Hannelie works with adolescents, adults, and couples.
 She provides therapy in English as well as Afrikaans.

 Kellie is a fully registered Clinical Psychologist who completed her Doctor of Psychology (Clinical) in 2011.
 Kellie has undertaken diverse post graduate clinical training with the Sexual Health Clinic at Royal Perth Hospital and the Eating Disorders Programme at Princess Margaret Hospital, as well as having extensive experience in private practice.
 Kellie uses various therapeutic models in her work, including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, solution-focused therapy, EMDR, and Dialetical and Behaviour Therapy.
-Kellie has a special interest in eating disorders and body image issues, anxiety and mood disorders.
-Kellie works with adolescents, adults, and parents.
+Kellie is currently working with adult clients who have difficulties with anxiety, depression, stress, low self-esteem, grief or adjustment.

 Rebecca is a Registered Clinical Psychologist with extensive experience working in a diverse range of public and private clinical settings.
 Rebecca has worked with clients who have experienced anxiety and mood disorders, psychotic disorders, trauma related disorders, personality disorders, eating disorders, anger and pain management issues, addiction issues, relationship and self-esteem issues, grief and sleep issues.